-- the ST25R3916B and ST25R3917B can calculate the reference based on previous measurements - (auto-averaging) - the controller determines the reference and stores it in a register.
+- The ST25R3916/7 can calculate the reference based on previous measurements (auto-averaging) - The controller determines the reference and stores it in a register.

 The first register in the series of four is the Amplitude measurement configuration register.
-The difference to reference which triggers the IRQ, the method of reference value definition and the weight of last measurement result in case of auto-averaging are defined in this register.
-The next register is storing the reference value in case the reference is defined by the controller.
-The following two registers are display registers.
-The first one stores the auto-averaging reference, the second one stores the result of the last measurement.
+The difference to reference, which triggers the IRQ, the method of reference value definition, and the weight of last measurement result in case of auto-averaging are defined in this register.
+The next register stores the reference value when the reference is defined by the controller.
+The following two registers are display registers: the first one stores the auto-averaging reference, the second one stores the result of the last measurement.

-Wake-up mode configuration registers have to be configured before Wake-up mode is actually entered.
-Any modification of Wake-up mode configuration while it is active may result in unpredictable behavior.
+Wake-up mode configuration registers must be configured before Wake-up mode is actually entered.
+Any modification of Wake-up mode configuration while it is active can result in unpredictable behavior.